sugandhasaurabh/Melanoma-Detection-CNN/README.md

 2. Dataset Creation→ Create train & validation dataset from the train directory with a batch size of 32.
 Also, make sure you resize your images to 180*180.
 3. Dataset visualisation → Create a code to visualize one instance of all the nine classes present in the dataset
 4. Model Building & training :
-    a.
-Create a CNN model, which can accurately detect 9 classes present in the dataset.
+    - Create a CNN model, which can accurately detect 9 classes present in the dataset.
-    b.
-While building the model, rescale images to normalize pixel values between (0,1).
+    - While building the model, rescale images to normalize pixel values between (0,1).
-    c.
-Choose an appropriate optimiser and loss function for model training
+    - Choose an appropriate optimiser and loss function for model training
-    d.
-Train the model for ~20 epochs
+    - Train the model for ~20 epochs
-    e.
-Check if there is any evidence of model overfit or underfit.
+    - Check if there is any evidence of model overfit or underfit.
 5. Chose an appropriate data augmentation strategy to resolve underfitting/overfitting
 6. Model Building & training on the augmented data :
-    a.
-Choose data augmentation technique to address issues of underfit\overfit in previous model.
+    - Choose data augmentation technique to address issues of underfit\overfit in previous model.
-    b.
-Train the model for ~20 epochs
+    - Train the model for ~20 epochs
-    c.
-Check if the earlier issue is resolved or not.
+    - Check if the earlier issue is resolved or not.
 7. Class distribution: Examine the current class distribution in the training dataset
-    a.
-Which class has the least number of samples?
+    - Which class has the least number of samples?
-    b.
-Which classes dominate the data in terms of the proportionate number of samples?
+    - Which classes dominate the data in terms of the proportionate number of samples?
 8. Handling class imbalances: Rectify class imbalances present in the training dataset with Augmentor library.
 9. Model Building & training on the rectified class imbalance data :
-    a.
-Check for Class Imbalance and apply Class Rebalancing technique to address Class imbalance
+    - Check for Class Imbalance and apply Class Rebalancing technique to address Class imbalance
-    b.
-Train the model for ~30 epochs
+    - Train the model for ~30 epochs
-    c.
-Check if the earlier issue is resolved or not and impact on model performance.
+    - Check if the earlier issue is resolved or not and impact on model performance.